New Study Show How Going Into Nature Can Lower Stress

 WHAT DOES THIS MEAN?

-In Japan, this is called “Shinrin-yoku” (Oprah), which was first introduced by the Forest Agency of the Japanese government in 1982.
+In Japan, this is called “Shinrin-yoku” (Oprah), which was first introduced by Dr. Qing Li and the Forest Agency of the Japanese government in 1982 when doctors began prescribing spending time in nature to help their stressed-out patients.

 WANT TO LEARN HOW:

-Want to learn HOW to go into nature to reduce stress, create more insight, ground, and connect to the divine in nature and within, contact me.
+Want to learn HOW to go into nature to reduce stress, create more insight, ground, and connect to the divine in nature and within, contact me TODAY .

-I offer private 1-2 hour or half/full day sessions and groups.
+Book a private and/or group 1-2 hour or half/full day sessions and groups TODAY.

 TO READ THE STUDY: